hczhcz/Mendel/futureReadme.md

 # Mendel Programming Language

-## Welcome to Mendel!

 Mendel is an user friendly programming language.
 It has a clean design with modern programming principles.

 Mendel is a static typed programming language although it was developed based on JavaScript.
 Mendel is also friendly to JavaScript and C.